 Candidates will embark on interdisciplinary research inquiries that address contextually located social and cultural challenges, which are driven and informed through engagement with communities.
 The development and expression of participatory practice is central to the research ethos.
 In summary, the programme is:

 – In participation with people and their communities;

 – Iterative with a cumulative build-up of inquiry;

 Outputs will reflect the importance of practice based research and knowledge exchange in practice.
 It is anticipated that students will take an active part in developing the GSA postgraduate culture through their shared research interests.
 The programme seeks to develop world-class researchers who wish to enhance their professional practice or pursue an academic career.

-Located just outside Forres, the Creative Campus is a research and postgraduate teaching centre for international excellence in creativity and innovation.
+Located just outside Forres, our Highlands and Islands campus is a research and postgraduate teaching centre for international excellence in creativity and innovation.
 The combination of modern studio environment and workshop with a traditional highland setting offers a unique educational experience.

 HOW TO APPLY

 Details of how to apply can be found at: www.gsa.ac.uk/study/graduate-degrees/how-to-apply/